yakoda-sudo/epaper-photoslide/README.md

 3, copy your image  under folder ./jpg

-4, run the with: python3 random_image.py
+4, run script the with: python3 random_image.py

   Please note that image resolution ratio should be better 4：3 ,JPG/BMP/PNG/GIF formart are fine no need to convert resolution & pelettes since the resolution (600X448) and color will be processed inside python script